Schools of Magic

-You see, Voodoo priests (houngans for males, mambos for females) have at their disposal chunks of the philosophy, alchemy, and clericism schools.
-They can produce temporary magical items (potions, powders, oils, etc...), invoke the forces of good and evil for magical aid, and may even acquire power from the many spiritual entities that roam this world (and beyond).
-They can do all this within the context of their faith.
+Wielders of Voodoo (houngans for males, mambos for females) have at their disposal aspects of the alchemy, clericism, and entreatism schools.
+They can produce transient magical items (potions, powders, oils, etc.), call upon the spectral entities that roam this world (and beyond) for knowledge and power, and even benefit from the worship of their ancestors.
+They can do all this within the context of their art.

-What this means is that practitioners of this curious religion will normally use their magical powers to defend or otherwise help others, instead of furthering their own ends.
-They might perform healing or other magic as is necessary, protect the innocent from vengeful spirits, or otherwise do what it takes to keep their chosen community alive.
+What this means is that practitioners of Voodoo normally use their magical powers to defend or otherwise help others, instead of furthering their own ends.
+They might perform healing or other magic as is necessary, protect the innocent from vengeful Loa, or otherwise do what it takes to keep their chosen community alive.
 They can do this primarily due to their relationship with the spirits of their ancestors.

 On the other hands, both bokors (male) and sorciéres (female) are those who have sank so low that they wield magic to benefit only themselves.
-A priest of this stripe is known to work magic with 'both hands', using both good and evil to further their personal agenda and aspirations of power (this is where the philosophical bent to their magic comes in).
-Corrupted priests of this type are the bane of all followers of the Voodoo faith.
+Practitioners of this stripe are known to work magic with 'both hands', using both good and evil to further their personal agenda and aspirations of power.
+Corrupted practitioners of this type are the bane of all followers of the Voodoo philosophy.

-Similarly, if a priest loses this respect or is made to appear the fool, this boost is transformed into a -1 CS penalty, -2 CS if the priest is particularly humbled in an encounter.
-The duration of such spell modifiers is dependent on the overall standing of a Voodoo priest within his or her community in general, as well as the campaign's history as a whole.
+Similarly, if a practitioner of Voodoo loses this respect or is made to appear the fool, this bonus is instead transformed into a -1 CS penalty, -2 CS if the wizard is particularly humbled in an encounter.
+The duration of such spell modifiers, positive or negative, is dependent on the overall standing of a Voodoo caster within his or her community in general, as well as the campaign's overall history.

 Random (Dice Roll) Method